end-of-term/eot2024/seed-lists/README.md

 ### Seeds submitted to eot-info@archive.org

 * Federal URLs linked to on EnergyFundsForAll.org.xlsx - Submitted by Sally Robertson, EnergyFundsForAll.org
-* Hermann-Wu-nps-20241209.txt - NPS seeds submitted by Hermann-Wu
+* Hermann-Wu-nps-20241209.txt - NPS seeds submitted by Ailsa Hermann-Wu
+* GAO-hermann-wu-20241218.xlsx - GAO seeds submitted by Ailsa Hermann-Wu

 ### Seeds sourced from Web resources
 The End of Term Web Archive team and other contributors compiled a list of sources on the Web from which to source seeds: